sam-myers/docs/content/aws/cloudwatch.md

 ## Create an AWS CloudWatch resource using `@pulumi/aws`

-The `@pulumi/aws` library enables fine-grained control over the AWS {{ page.service }} resource meaning it can be coded, deployed, and managed entirely in code.
+The `@pulumi/aws` library enables fine-grained control over the AWS CloudWatch resource meaning it can be coded, deployed, and managed entirely in code.

 ```javascript
 const aws = require("@pulumi/aws");